celiaccb/KinasesCommunityDetection/README.md

 ## Comparative quantitative phosphoproteomics input

-[KSEAR+](#calculate-kinase-kinase-interactions-z-scores-from-phosphoproteomics-data-with-ksear) calculates the difference in activity of pairwise kinase interactions based on the overall phosphorylation changes in treatment compared to control of the phosphosites that are identified of said pairwise kinase interactions.
+[KSEAR+](#calculate-kinase-kinase-interactions-z-scores-from-phosphoproteomics-data-with-ksear) calculates the difference in the activity of pairwise kinase interactions -based on the overall phosphorylation changes of the pairwise kinase interactions putative downstream targets- in treatment compared to control.

 See **144972_1_supp_335636_prw1dz_csv.csv** in the input folder of this repository for an example of the correct formatting for the comparative quantitative phosphoproteomics dataset to be considered a correct input by KSEAR+